 This is another example of the incompetence and lack of professionalism DCF exhibits, Kubiliun added.

-Duray Smith, who was fired shortly after Shani Smith resigned, had failed to tell his bosses, as agency rules require, that he had been moonlighting as a substitute teacher sometimes on the same days he supervised abuse investigators.
+Duray Smith, who resigned shortly after Shani Smith resigned, had failed to tell his bosses, as agency rules require, that he had been moonlighting as a substitute teacher sometimes on the same days he supervised abuse investigators.

 A DCF spokesman said Tuesday that every DCF abuse investigator has achieved at least some level of certification.
 Lisette Valdes-Valle said Shani Smith had been working with a supervisor to complete her requirements.
 Had the process continued, Valdes-Valle said, it would have been completed within the next few weeks as she only needed six hours.